-Notes: The underlined fields indicate the fields of study for which the cooperating teachers are responsible.
+Notes: Notes: Underlined fields indicate fields of study for which collaborating faculty members are responsible.

-() Germ Cell Development and Developmental Neurobiology fields from the Department of Integrative Life Sciences, as well as Plant Development and Aquatic Ecology fields from the Department of Ecological Developmental Adaptability Life Sciences, are not accepting applications.
+(\) Germ Cell Development and Developmental Neurobiology fields from the Department of Integrative Life Sciences; Plant Development, Plant Reproductive Strategy and Conservation Biology fields from the Department of Ecological Developmental Adaptability Life Sciences as well as Biostructural Chemistry and Structural Biology fields from the Department of Molecular and Chemical Life Sciences, are not accepting applications.

-The number of applicants includes applicants for the self-recommendation entrance examination.
+\ The number of applicants includes applicants for the self-recommendation entrance examination.

-Regarding the number of applicants for the second term: some fields may not accept applications depending on the results of the first term examination.
+\ Regarding the number of applicants for the second term: some fields may not accept applications depending on the results of the first term examination.
 Details will be announced on the Graduate School website by the end of September.